brycewray/hugo-site/content/posts/2021/11/mixed-nuts-10.md

 ---

 Sliding into the "Wow, finally, I **did** live to see it" category is [this week's 1.0 release](https://support.typora.io/What's-New-1.0/), after years of beta testing, of the cross-platform[^Elec] [Typora](https://typora.io) text editor app.
-After a 15-day free trial of the full app, the price is fifteen bucks.
+After a fifteen-day free trial of the full app, the price is fifteen bucks.
 That's a **one-time** license fee, so you inveterate subscription haters can stand down.
 Give it a try.
 (I'm writing this on it right now, as a matter of fact.)[^tipReIE]

 [^Elec]: Yes, it's [Electron](https://www.electronjs.org/)-based.
 I'm okay with that, especially when it enables wide compatibility for an app of Typora's well-known quality.